kadenloth/LokCloudBot/README.md

 * Chrome - You need Chrome installed to run the game
 * Tesseract - Install Tesseract if you get error saying it is not installed.
 [Link tesseract](https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe).
 > [!IMPORTANT]
 > Make sure it is installed in `C:/Program Files/Tesseract-OCR/` for it to work.
-If not, set the installation path in the `config.json` adding `"tesseract_path":<path>` to the .
+If not, add a new key in the `config.json` to set the installation path: `"tesseract_path":<path>,`.